Topics

 Depending on the application you us, all media that is uploaded afterward will inherit the settings of the bucket.
 That is, if you indicate it to do so.

 For CloudBerry S3 Explorer, this is the checkbox Apply for all subfolder and files.
-For CrossFtp this is Apply changes to subfolders, although in practice this doesn’t seem to work with CrossFTP.
-On both applications, this can be found under the ACL settings when you right click on the bucket you want to work with.
+This can be found under the ACL settings when you right click on the bucket you want to work with.

 The AWS Management Console from S3 Amazon itself is for various reasons not the ideal partner to work with because it presumes you have technical knowledge about nearly every aspect.
 Therefore, it is cumbersome and doesn’t have the options the standalone applications have.
 To name a few things, uploading big files via a browser is very slow, you have to write bucket policies for private streaming by hand and navigation in the console is very slow as well.
 In short, forget the console when it comes to advanced settings.